 (All these awesome during race photos of me are from photographer Jarrin’s Flickrstream.
 Way cool photos!
 Even though I don’t know you, and you don’t know me – Thanks!
 You can see me in blue in the above photo on the left edge about 4-5 runners in, also below – blue.)

 My plan was to build up over the first mile to about a 5:45 pace, so I did that while everyone else tried to sprint past me (and generally succeeded at sprinting past me).
 I’d catch them…well, most of them anyway.
 By around mile 2 I was easily picking off folks that ran past me early on.
-This were going good, I was low in my HR zone but still pretty quick.
+This was going good, I was low in my HR zone but still pretty quick.

 The 5K marker came in a fairly quick 18:17, which put me on pace for a mid-36ish time.
 A short bit later we hit the turnaround and starting running towards the throngs of people.